 Coding Dojo is a well-known bootcamp in the technology industry for anyone interested in learning to code in the most popular programming languages.
 Coding Dojo’s interview questions are an integral part of the application process.
-While you don’t need to be a programming expert to be admitted to Coding Dojo people who are unprepared may find it more difficult to pass the interview.
+Coding Dojo acceptance rate is not public, but you don’t need to be a programming expert to be admitted to Coding Dojo.
+However, people who are unprepared may find it more difficult to pass the coding bootcamp interview.

 This article will provide you with the necessary information regarding what to expect in a Coding Dojo interview and how you can overcome any obstacles you encounter during the interview process.